UrstrulyBhavana/UrstrulyBhavana/README.md

 ##  About Me

-#### I am a Front-End Developer with 5.10 years of experience in building scalable, performant, and responsive web applications.
+#### I am a Front-End Developer with **5.10 years** of experience in building scalable, performant, and responsive web applications.
 I specialize in crafting user-centric UI systems using modern frameworks and design principles.

-I bring deep expertise in React.js, Redux Toolkit, Firebase, and TailwindCSS, with strong proficiency in HTML5, CSS3, and component-based architecture.
+#### I bring deep expertise in **React.js**, **Redux Toolkit**, **Firebase**, and **TailwindCSS**, with strong proficiency in **HTML5**, **CSS3**, and component-based architecture.

 I have hands-on experience in:

-Building modular and maintainable front-end code
+- Building modular and maintainable front-end code

-Implementing real-time features and third-party API integrations
+- Implementing real-time features and third-party API integrations

-Developing secure authentication flows
+- Developing secure authentication flows

-Delivering enterprise-grade interfaces with optimized performance
+- Delivering enterprise-grade interfaces with optimized performance

-I have worked with global teams at Cognizant and GlobalLogic, contributing to end-to-end project delivery across multiple domains.
+I have worked with global teams at **Cognizant** and **GlobalLogic**, contributing to end-to-end project delivery across multiple domains.

-I am currently based in Hyderabad and open to opportunities that allow me to build impactful user experiences and grow as a UI-focused engineer.
+I am currently based in **Hyderabad** and open to opportunities that allow me to build impactful user experiences and grow as a UI-focused engineer.

 ---